Duke in Glasgow

 Housing is included in the program fee.
 Students are housed in University of Glasgow shared flats, which are arranged through the program.

 All rooms have Internet access, laundry facilities on the premises, and a shared kitchen.
 Rooms are typically furnished with a bed, duvet, pillow and bed linens, desk, desk lamp, chairs, wardrobe, storage shelves, book shelf, and bulletin/white board.

 Within each flat, there is a shared kitchen which is usually equipped with a stove, refrigerator, microwave, kettle, toaster, dining table and chairs, and shelves.
 Students need to provide their own dishes, cutlery, cooking utensils, and towels.

 The program does not include a meal plan.
-Instead, students are provided with a stipend, which may be used towards meals or other expenses.
+Students are able to cook for themselves in their shared kitchens or may choose to dine out.
 This system is designed to offer students flexibility in choosing meal options that best fit their dietary needs and preferences.

 - Program-sponsored activities and excursions